 Again, it must be remembered that Shenmue III is attempting to make a seamless transition with the first two games which took shape in a climate that had never seen any of this before.
 Bringing this forwards to the current generation creates a charming sense of continuity, but this does make Shenmue III a noticeably asynchronous experience when placed next to modern games it inspired.

 I don’t really have an issue with the graphics given that this game’s budget places it on the lower, middle shelf.
 In fact, it even puts other releases with five times its budget to shame in certain moments.
-Still, I imagine many players would be put off by the slightly robotic look of the NPC’s regardless.
+Still, many players would likely be put off by the rather robotic look of the NPC’s regardless.
 Where I see old-school charm, others are guaranteed to perceive the visuals as lacking and dated.

 One for the fans

 Unfortunately, this very fact makes Shenmue III a hard sell to newcomers.
 To those that have never played the first two Shenmue games, or have little interested in the legacy of this series for our beloved pastime, this game will hold almost zero appeal.
-Several early reviews confirm that newcomers just weren’t feeling it.
+Several early reviews left little doubt that modern players just weren’t feeling it.

 - Pure fan service